 There are loads of free videos on YouTube and tons of free phone apps for anything from cardio to resistance training.
 Or you can save money by borrowing videos from the library.

 For some great alternatives, check out my post: 30 Reasons Not to Go to the Gym.

 Save money on store brands

-I grew up on Jiff Creamy peanut butter.
-Not Skippy, not Peter Pan.
-Jiff Creamy.
-Always.
-But it’s funny how once you’re the one who shells out the grocery money each week, those store brands don’t look so bad.
+I grew up eating Jiff peanut butter almost every day.
+But it’s funny how once you’re the one who shells out the grocery money each week, that store brand for a dollar less doesn’t look too bad.

 This is especially true with medications.
 A ten-pack of my favorite allergy medicine, Claritin is usually priced at over $1 per pill.
 But the generic store brand has the exact ingredient, 10 mg of Loratadine and is priced at $2.25 per 10.

 Don’t overlook that $1 to $2 difference.
 Because over the course of a year, the difference can amount to the cost of two entire months of food!